zolantris/ValheimMods/src/ValheimRAFT/README.md

 - Adds manual standalone turret controls as well as ship controls
 - Adds prefab recipe configs for cannons and walls/floors.
 - Adds wood 2x8 walls (sleek) this will remain until we get new hull assets.
+- Significantly increases speed of rendering ships and entire valheim world with `Experimental_CustomMaxCreatedObjectsPerFrame`.
+This was originally 600 items per second.
+Now it's about 6000 items.
+Meaning ships render fast.
+Even on respawn.
+Tweak it back to 10 if you want base game values.

 ### Cannon Controls